patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 ### Disaggregated Map-Reduce (Sorting)

 <div style="text-align: justify">
 <p> Let's look at some performance data.
-In the first experiment we measure the runtime of a sipmle map-reduce job sorting 200G of data.
-We compare

- nce by completely disaggregating storage .
-We divide the cluster artificially into two parts, one exclusively used for storage running Crail, and one exclusively used to run the Spark worker nodes and the driver.
-Details on the cluster hardware are given below:
+In the first experiment we measure the runtime of a simple Spark job sorting 200G of data on a 8 node cluster.
+We compare the performance of different configurations.
+In the disaggregated configuration the Crail disaggregated shuffler is used, storing shuffle data on disaggregated Crail storage.
+Crail is deployed on a 4 node storage cluster connected to the compute cluster over a 100 Gb/s Infiniband network.
+As a direct comparison to the disaggregated configuration we also measure the performance in a co-located setup that also uses the Crail shuffler but deploys the Crail storage platform co-located on the compute cluster.
+The disaggregated and co-located configurations are shown for both DRAM only and NVMe only.
+As a reference we also show the performance of vanilla spark in a non-disaggregated configuration.
 </p>
 </div>